BRIKEV/twd-auth0/README.md

 # TWD Auth0 – A Modern Learning Project for Auth & Testing Innovation

-> **Test While Developing (TWD)**: An in-browser testing approach that validates full user workflows in real time.
+**Test While Developing (TWD)**: An in-browser testing approach that validates full user workflows in real time.
 Combined with a secure BFF (Backend For Frontend) auth pattern, this project demonstrates production-grade authentication and testing practices.

-## 🚀 What Makes This Special

-This is **not a typical tutorial project**.
-It's a working example of:

-1. **Secure OAuth2 with Auth0** – Using a BFF pattern to keep tokens server-side in HttpOnly cookies.
-2. **Protected React Router Loaders** – Redirecting unauthenticated users to `/login` before data loads.
-3. **Real Database Integration** – SQLite + Drizzle ORM with authenticated data access (notes tied to users).
-4. **TWD Testing Philosophy** – Tests run in the browser, mock requests inline, and validate real user workflows at 92% code coverage.
-5. **Type-Safe API Layer** – Axios with typed helpers for session, notes, and auth operations.

-## 🎯 Why This Matters for Learning

-Most tutorials teach auth **in isolation**:
-- "Here's how to add a login button."
-- "Here's how to mock the session."

-**This project shows the full picture**:
-- Login redirects you to Auth0 → callback stores session cookie → protected pages check session → notes API respects user ownership → tests validate the entire flow **in the browser**.

 ## 📚 Architecture